SebGSX/AI-ML-Bootstrap/README.md

 ### Full Disclosure

 I am not an AI or ML expert.
-Prior to this project, I'd never coded in Python, worked with gRPC, or touched React/Next.
-I am an assembly, C/C++, and C# developer with experience with HTML, CSS, JS, TS, and Aurelia.
-Given that the majority of the subject matter was new to me, the project presented a wonderful opportunity to investigate the effectiveness of AI-assisted learning.
+Prior to this project, I had never coded in Python, worked with gRPC, or touched React/Next.
+I am an assembly, C/C++, and C# developer with experience in HTML, CSS, JS, TS, and Aurelia.
+Given that the majority of the material was new to me, the project presented a wonderful opportunity to investigate the effectiveness of AI-assisted learning.

-For reference, I started work on 28 March 2023 and completed the work the evening of 18 April 2023.
-The work was done part-time in the evenings, on weekends, and on public holidays over exactly 3 weeks.
+For reference, I started the 2023 work on 28 March 2023 and completed the work the evening of 18 April 2023.
+The work was done part-time in the evenings, on weekends, and on public holidays over three weeks.
 End-to-end, everything took me roughly 130 hours.
 For context: from 28 March 2023 to 4 April 2023, I focused on hardware research, acquisition, and assembly along with the installation / upgrade of all needed software and firmware.
 Coding started the evening of 5 April 2023.

+> As of September 2025, the findings remain valid.

 #### A Note of Caution